Gudradain/vue-select-option/README.md

 ## Use at your own risk

-I haven't tested this library extensively and I'm unaware if there is bugs or if it works on all devices.
+I haven't tested this library extensively and I'm unaware if there are bugs or if it even works on all devices.

 Feel free to submit pull request or fork the project if you want to improve it.